cloud-gov/federalist.18f.gov/pages/documentation/custom-headers.md

 sidenav: documentation
 ---

- ⚠️ **This feature is currently experimental, make sure you know what you are doing!** ⚠️

 You can configure custom headers for your site by adding information under the `headers` key in the [Federalist configuration file](/documentation/federalist-json).

 ## Supported Custom Headers